arielchuri/autozinefier/croak.md

 <section markdown="1">
 ## Slime Goblins

-These are regular goblins that have been mutated in the extradimensional stomach of the Slurm Worm (see below).
+These are goblins that have been mutated in the extradimensional stomach of the Slurm (see above).

-### Puss

 **Puss Goblin:** Init -1; Atk shiv -1 melee (1d4-1), burst area effect 5’ (1d3 and DC 10 Fort save or lose a turn), AC 9; HD 1d6-1; hp 2; MV roll 35'; Act 1d20; SP burst, infravision; SV Fort +1, Ref -1, Will +3; AL C

-Explodes with yellow spray upon taking any damage.
+Massively bloated into transluscent, yellow balls.
+These frightened looking goblins roll into battle in numbers.
+They explodes with yellow spray upon taking any damage and .
 1d3 to all within 5’.
 Usually sets off a chain reaction.
 Attacks in numbers.

 ### Napalm